google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 TLS handshakes, where each SCT corresponds to the server certificate.
 They SHOULD also present corresponding inclusion proofs and STHs.

-A server can provide SCT's using a TLS 1.3 extension (Section 4.2 of [RFC8446]) with type `transparency_info` (see {{tls_transinfo_extension}}).
+A server can provide SCTs using a TLS 1.3 extension (Section 4.2 of [RFC8446]) with type `transparency_info` (see {{tls_transinfo_extension}}).
 This mechanism allows TLS servers to participate in CT without the cooperation of CAs, unlike the other two